Long Video Understanding with Learnable Retrieval in Video-Language Models: Retrieval-based Video-Language Model

 \subsection{End-to-End Optimization}

 We train the network using an end-to-end optimization approach with the video instruction data.
 The image encoder, text encoder, and the LLM are frozen during the training.
 Only the parameters of the MLP block and projector are optimized.
-For a video-text pair, besides the cross-entropy loss between the generated prediction and groudtruth answer $\mathcal{L}^{pred}_i$, we introduce soft matching (SM) loss $\mathcal{L}_{i}^{\text{SM}}$ to regularize the similarity learning as
+For a video-text pair, we introduce soft matching (SM) loss $\mathcal{L}_{i}^{\text{SM}}$ to regularize the similarity learning as

-Here $\bar{\mathbf{v}}_i$ is a weighted combination of the $\mathcal{L}_i$ chunk features, with weights determined by the similarities between the query and chunk features (see Eq.(\ref{eq: similarity})).
-In order to maximize the cosine similarity score between query and the combined feature, the MLP block needs to be optimized to result in higher similarity to those question relevant chunks.
-Better optimized similarity scores lead to better selection of chunks to the LLM and thus superior performance.
+where $\bar{\mathbf{v}}_i$ is a weighted combination of the $\mathcal{L}_i$ chunk features.
+For a weight $e^{s_i^j}$, $e$ denotes the base of the natural logarithm, $s_i^j$ denotes the similarity score between the query and the $j^{th}$ chunk features (see Eq.
+(2)) of the video $V_i$. $\mathbf{v}_i^j$ denotes the averaged token feature of the $j^{th}$ chunk, \ieno, $\mathbf{v}_i^j = \frac{1}{N+M} \sum_{n=1}^{N+M}\mathbf{u}_{i,n}^j$.
+The soft matching loss aims to align the aggregated visual feature with the question feature by adjusting weights.
+Through the optimization of the MLP block, high weights are assigned to video chunks closely related to the question and low weights to less relevant chunks, thus improving the selection of relevant chunks for accurate question answering.